 Creating Object of BluetoothSerial Library

 Then, create an object named SerialBT of the BluetoothSerial library.
-We will access the functionalities of the two-way communication via this object.
+We will access the functionalities of two-way communication via this object.

 BluetoothSerial SerialBT;